-Physical Health/AHCCCS Complete Care (ACC)
+Physical Health ACC

-Various elective trainings are currently available through the Mercy Care resource website to improve member outcomes and improve the competency of the workforce.
-These trainings are separate from those offered through Relias, mentioned below.
+Various trainings will be made available through the Mercy Care website to improve member outcomes and improve the competency of the workforce.

-Behavioral Health AHCCCS Complete Care (ACC) and Regional Behavioral Health Authority (RBHA) (All Staff)Provider Workforce Development Plan (P-WFDP)
+Behavioral Health ACC and RBHA (All Staff)

+Workforce Development Plan (WFDP)

-Mercy Care, Arizona Complete Health, Banner University Family Care, Care 1st, Health Choice Arizona, Molina Complete Care and United Healthcare Community Plan, requires that all Behavioral Health AHCCCS Complete Care (ACC) and Regional Behavioral Health Authority (RBHA) contracted provider agencies, complete an annual Provider - Workforce Development Plan (P-WFDP).
-A P-WFDP Template is provided, for this deliverable by the AzAHP Workforce Development Alliance, to providers.
+Mercy Care, Arizona Complete Health, Banner University Family Care, Care 1st, Health Choice Arizona, Magellan Complete Care and United Healthcare Community Plan, requires that all Behavioral Health AHCCCS Complete Care (ACC) and Regional Behavioral Health Authority (RBHA) contracted provider agencies, complete an annual Workforce Development Plan (WFDP).
+A WFDP Template is provided, for this deliverable by the AzAHP Workforce Development Alliance, to providers.
 Due dates for these plans will be determined by the AWFDA and communicated to Providers.

-- Failure, by the contracted Provider agency, to submit the completed annual Provider - Workforce Development Plan deliverable by the annual due date may result in corrective action and/or sanctions (including suspension, fines or termination of contract), from your contracted Health Plan(s).
+- Failure to submit your completed annual Workforce Development Plan deliverable by the annual due date may result in corrective action and/or sanctions (including suspension, fines or termination of contract), from your contracted Health Plan(s).